 Change in core skills"Around 40% of current workers core skills that they use daily on their jobs are likely to change over the same period."

-The push for accelerator on digitisation"In our global talent trends report, we've seen executives wanting to push the accelerator on digitisation.
+The push for accelerator on digitization"In our global talent trends report, we've seen executives wanting to push the accelerator on digitization.
 They also want to push the accelerator on gig working and tapping into a wider talent ecosystem."

 Anchoring purpose and values"One other really positive observation that we've been seeing since the pandemic, many companies wanting to anchor to their purpose or their values as they seek to reinvent… We're seeing much more verbal and visible pledges around DEI and ESG."